 4) Employees don’t have insider threat awareness training

 Above all, train employees to understand and report risky insider behavior.
 Is your coworker seeking access to proprietary or classified information on topics unrelated to their job duties?
 Is someone removing company or customer data from the premises for unauthorized reasons?
-Teach your employees that if they see something, say something.
+Teach your employees that if they see something, that might be a potential insider threat say something.

 5) You are not considering the third party insider threat